A subdivision algebra for a product of two simplices via flow polytopes: Flow polytopes and negative flows

-\begin{proposition} The set of all $\bu$-flows $\calF_{G}$ is a polytope if and only if $G$ is acyclic.
-Furthermore, when $G$ is acyclic, the vertex description of $\calF_{G}$ is given by \end{proposition} \begin{proof} First, if $G$ is not acyclic, then it has a cycle $C$.
-Given any unit flow, one can arbitrarily change the flow in $C$ while preserving the conservation of flow condition (\ref{eq:flowPreserved}).
-Thus the set of unit flows is not bounded and hence not a polytope.
+\begin{proof} First, if $G$ is not acyclic, then it has a cycle $C$.
+Given any unit flow, one can arbitrarily change the flow in $C$ while preserving the conservation of flow condition~(\ref{eq:flowPreserved}).
+Thus the set of $\bu$-flows is not bounded and hence not a polytope.